Applications for Spring 2015 Available Now! Please see information below on how to obtain an application from the Office of Overseas Studies.

 7) Research the visa process for your country.

-Every student who goes abroad will need a studenta visa or a residence permit.
+Every student who goes abroad will need a student visa or a residence permit.
 This is a document that is generally stamped into your passport before departure.
-You may not study in a foreign country on a tourist visa.
 Host countries will have various consular offices in the U.S., and it is through these offices that you will apply for your visa.
 Each consulate may have different rules, requirements, and timelines for the application process (processing can take up to 4 months).
-Please understand that will have to relinquish your passport to the consulate for visa processing.
-This may affect travel plans, as you cannot travel internationally without your passport.
-Remember to be polite, patient, and persistent when dealing with consular offices.
-Before you apply for your visa, you should know what documents are required, if you need to make an appoinment to apply in person or if you can apply by mail, how to pay the application fees, how to get your passport returned to you, and at which consulate you should apply.
+Please understand that for most countries you will have to relinquish your passport to the consulate for visa processing.
+This may affect any pre-program travel plans, as you cannot travel internationally without your passport.

 Always research the procedures for obtaining a visa for the country in which you want to study.
 Keep in mind that they may differ from country to country, and that international students may have to take additional measures to lawfully cross national borders.